 1990 World’s first integrated booster cushion

-The first integrated booster cushion was an ingenious fold down and out version in the rear centre position in the Volvo 960.
+The first integrated booster cushion was an ingenious fold down and out version in the rear center position in the Volvo 960.
 Double integrated pop-up booster cushions in the outer rear seats were introduced in the Volvo S40 in 1995.

-1999 World’s first rearward-facing seat for ISOFIX
+1999 World’s first rear-facing seat for ISOFIX

-The world-first solution for the standardised, car-integrated ISOFIX fittings was actually two rearward-facing seats in one.
+The world-first solution for the standardized, car-integrated ISOFIX fittings was actually two rearward-facing seats in one.
 Both seats – one for infants and one for toddlers up to four years of age – could be fitted in the same ISOFIX frame.

 2007 World’s first two-stage integrated booster cushion